TIGER-AI-Lab/BrowserAgent/README.md

 #### 2. Data preparation

-Download [📊 BrowserAgent-Data](https://huggingface.co/datasets/TIGER-Lab/BrowserAgent-Data) and place it in the data folder, the final structure should look like this:
+To conduct Web-Information-Seeking Task, download [📊 BrowserAgent-SeedData](https://huggingface.co/datasets/TIGER-Lab/BrowserAgent-SeedData) and place it in the data folder, the final structure should look like this:

 ```
 benchmark